petercreyghton/paxcounter/README.md

 Note!
 This repo is a fork of the Paxcounter project, adapted to my specific environment and hardware.
 Use at your own risk ;-)

+## Status:

+Wifi sniffer is working, BLE also.
+Connection to TTN over LoraWan is not woking yet, lora queue gets full (needs investigation)

 # ESP32-Paxcounter